- Our next big breakthrough: reaching the Top 50.

 It was the day the music nearly died.
 Little remained after a 1968 fire roared through Nichols Hall.
 But the Wildcat band was undaunted.
 Using the only sheet music that survived, they pumped up the home basketball crowd with a rousing rendition of "Wabash Cannonball."
 To this day, the jingle, the rumble and the roar still bring fans to their feet.< back to video

-More than 4.5 million YouTube viewers have already witnessed how anthropologist Michael Wesch and his students are transforming higher education through the power of technology.
-Superstar professors like Wesch are proof that a teaching revolution can start in a single classroom.
-And they're the reason why Kansas State ranks first among all public research universities for U.S. CASE/Carnegie Professors of the Year.< back to video
+More than 4.5 million YouTube viewers have already witnessed how anthropologist Michael Wesch and his students are transforming higher education through the power of technologies like YouTube.
+Together they've created videos that expound on how we learn and communicate.
+Enthusiastic professors like Wesch are proof that passion for teaching can begin small, yet impact thousands of lives.
+They're the reason why Kansas State ranks first among all public research universities for U.S. CASE/Carnegie Professors of the Year.< back to video